abdisalanfirin/Rocking-your-Network-/Readme.md

 ### Phase 3: "I Feel a DNS Change Comin' On"

 first i remote log in to their computer using the user and passowrd i was giving

 - *ssh jimi@167.172.144.11 yes password hendrix*

 then i used this commend to find out about what rockStar Corp recently reported, and why that they are unable to access rollingstone.com
 - *cat /etc/hosts*
 then i exit there server and u use this command:
 - *exit*
 after that i use my lookup command to find out the domain associated to an IP address
 - *nslookup 98.137.246.8*

+ ### Summary

  this hacker has the server and modified the /etc/hosts file to point traffic to another domain.
-This can be confirmed using nslookup.
+This can be confirmed using nslookup,  and my findings are a malicous, in fact point to an unexpected domain. i strongly recommend to closed the port and cotinues monitering their Apllication layer.

 - *OSI Layer - Application Layer*

 - *![ssh to jimi and etc/hosts](./Images/snap_4.PNG)*